Fan 3: Shelved album

 Plans were made for Fan_3 to release an album, tentatively titled "Let Me Clear My Throat", on March 19, 2005.
 A sampler of the album was released in late 2004, but the full-length album was never released, as she was dropped from her label prior to its release.

-2008-present: Shut Up Stella and new solo music
+2008–present: Shut Up Stella and new solo music

 In 2008, Lurie formed Shut Up Stella, a pop/rock group, with Jessie Malakouti (AKA Eden XO) and Kristen Wagner.
 She left the group after they were dropped by their record label.
 In 2008 she contributed vocals on "Don't Drop a Bomb", a track off of Kay Hanley's second solo album 'Weaponize'.

 Fan_3 announced in 2010 that she is working on new music.
 She began releasing covers and original music under her given name, Allison Jayne, through Vimeo, MySpace, and YouTube.

 Influences

 Lurie has cited TLC, Destiny's Child, and Alanis Morissette as some of her influences.
 She commented in an interview with PBS Kids that she got her stage name because she likes groups with 3 people in them.
-Her music has drawn comparisons to Luscious Jackson, The Beastie Boys, and Fannypack but way worse.
+Her music has drawn comparisons to Luscious Jackson, The Beastie Boys, and Fannypack.